 We did this last summer and it was a huge hit!
 For $50 for adults and $40 for kids, you can go on an hour-long sunset horseback ride through the forest of West Yellowstone and then catch the rodeo when you return.
 Can you think of a better way to connect with the West than that?

 I love that the rodeo is only about an hour and a half long.
 You get your fill of broncos, bulls, barrel racing, and even a fun calf chase for the kids.
 I liked how they did a special tribute to our country and the veterans who have defended it.
 All around great experience.

-Runs late June-August.
-If you just want rodeo tickets, they are $15 adult and $8 for kids.
-Click here for more information Wild West Rodeo and Creekside Trail Rides
+Runs from late June to August.
+If you just want rodeo tickets, they are $15 for adults and $8 for kids.
+Click here for more information: Wild West Rodeo and Creekside Trail Rides.